 • Routine healthcare.
 Keep all appointments.
 This is so your healthcare provider can track your diabetes.
 You will also need to check your feet daily.
 This is to look for injuries, sores, or infection.
 These can lead to severe foot problems.

 • Vaccines.
 Get a yearly flu shot.
-And ask your healthcare provider about vaccines to prevent pneumonia, shingles, COVID-19, and hepatitis B.
+And ask your healthcare provider about vaccines to prevent pneumonia, shingles, COVID-19, RSV, and hepatitis B.

 What are possible complications of type 2 diabetes?